 You should never ignore this if you are trying to lose weight.

-Hunger, cravings, food addictions and emotional eating are often cited as top reasons for diet failures and weight gain, yet most weight loss advice and diet plans give them too little attention.
+Hunger, food cravings, food addictions and emotional eating are often cited as top reasons for diet failures and weight gain, yet most weight loss plans give them too little attention.

-Most weight loss gurus and diet plans also fail to recognise that more than 50% of cravings and feelings of hunger are driven by psychological and not nutritional reasons.
+Most weight loss plans also fail to recognise that more than 50% of cravings and feelings of hunger are driven by psychological and not nutritional reasons.